hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 ## Activating and Deactivating an Environment

 It could not be easier!
+* Get a list of available environments with `conda env list`.

 ![Switching from Conda's base environment, to my default environment, to the environment I created to make this presentation](activate-envs.png "Switching Between Conda Environments")